 The Associate in Fine Arts in Music–A10700 degree prepares students for transfer to a four-year institution to pursue a Bachelor’s Degree in Music.
 Students will receive training in areas such as Music Theory, Music Performance, Piano, Voice, and Individualized Private Lessons.

 Student Services assigns academic advisors.
-Students are encourage to see their advisor to ensure completion of the college transer degree program.
+Students are encouraged to see their advisor to ensure completion of the college transfer degree program.

 - Music Education